IntellectusCorp/int2DDS/CONTRIBUTING.md

 Thank you for your interest in contributing to int2DDS!
 We welcome contributions from the community.

+int2DDS is an open-source real-time DDS middleware core.
+All contributions are governed by the Apache License 2.0 and a Contributor License Agreement (CLA).

+- License: Apache License 2.0 (see `LICENSE`)
+- CLA:
+  - Individual contributors: `CLA-Individual.md`
+  - Corporate / organizational contributors: `CLA-Corporate.md`

+**Contribution Acceptance Notice**

+By submitting a pull request or otherwise contributing to this repository, you agree to the terms of the applicable Contributor License Agreement (CLA).
+No additional signature is required unless explicitly requested.

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)